Atomic City, Idaho

-Atomic City is a city in Bingham County, Idaho, United States.
+Atomic City is an unincorporated area in Bingham County, Idaho, United States.
 The population was 41 at the 2020 census, up from 29 in 2010.

 History

 Atomic City was called "Midway" until 1950, as it is halfway between the towns of Blackfoot and Arco (home of Experimental Breeder Reactor I, the world's first electricity-generating nuclear power plant).
 Atomic City had a larger population when the neighboring Idaho National Laboratory site was newer, known as the "National Reactor Testing Station" until 1975.
+Atomic City disincorporated after residents approved through an election in 2020.

 There is one store and one bar in Atomic City; the store no longer sells gasoline, due to new laws pertaining to its underground gas tanks.
-Most of the people who were raised in the town are now deceased, and many of the current residents are retired.
-There is an RV park on the south end of town with full hook-ups, and stock car races are held in the summer.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.11 sqmi, all of it land.

 Atomic City is just south of the Idaho National Laboratory site, on U.S. Route 26.